NoahY/q2a-role-markers/README.rst

 Features
 --------

-- add image overlay to avatars
+- add image overlay to avatars for admin, mod, editor, and experts
 - add text label before name in user_meta and users list
 - specify type of post to add to
 - hover text shows role